stephenjpdelta/portfolio-2025/python/project_01_data_cleaning/README.md

 The raw data reflects typical issues found in scraped or aggregated listings data, including inconsistent encodings, mixed formats, and substantial missingness in host-level fields.

+Note.
+The file listings.csv on this repo is a sample of the dataset on Kaggle due to GitHub file size limits.
+The script processes the sample file only, so results are illustrative.

 ---